Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

-As discussed in Section~\ref{sec:conditions}, the \emph{constrained CFE} model requires that a large fraction of the stars, $\ga 78$ per cent formed in bound clusters.
+As discussed in Section~\ref{sec:conditions}, the {\it constrained CFE} model requires that a large fraction of the stars produced in the GC formation episode, $\approx 87$ per cent formed in bound clusters.
 Star formation that is highly clustered in space and time produces more energetic bursts of feedback, and these are more efficient at driving massive galactic-scale gas outflows \citep[e.g.,][]{Sharma14,Fielding17,Fielding18}.
 Massive outflows are known to drive the irreversible expansion of the central DM distribution via rapid oscillations of the potential \citep[][]{Navarro96b,ReadGilmore05,Mashchenko08,PontzenGovernato12,Read16a,Freundlich20}.
 Therefore, the high degree of clustering required to form the GCs in our model further supports a transformation scenario where stellar feedback from bursty star formation caused an irreversible expansion of the central DM distribution in DF2.
 Furthermore, as stars are also collisionless, their orbits would also expand, reducing the surface brightness of the galaxy.
 The formation of the inner DM core could also make the galaxy more susceptible to stripping.
 A recently proposed mechanism for the formation of UDGs through tidal stripping of normal galaxies relies on the presence of a shallow DM core to facilitate the stripping process \citep{Carleton19}.
 Furthermore, the long-term survival of the GCs to in-spiral due to dynamical friction seems to disfavour a central DM cusp in dynamical models, and is consistent with a feedback-driven core transformation and expansion \citep{Chowdhury19}.

 Figure~\ref{fig:core_profiles} estimates the effect of feedback-driven expansion on the mass profile of DF2.
-The left panel shows the mass profile for a the fiducial halo mass $\Mhalo = 10^{11}\Msun$ (of mean concentration) obtained using the semi-empirical model by \citet{Behroozi19}.
+The left panel shows the mass profile for the fiducial halo mass $\Mhalo = 10^{11}\Msun$ (and mean concentration) obtained using the semi-empirical model by \citet{Behroozi19}.
 For the distance assumed here, all dynamical estimates (points with error bars) are inconsistent with this halo mass.
-The right panel shows the effect of a DM core based on the coreNFW model, which parametrizes the extent of the core using the projected stellar half-mass radius \citep{Read16a}.
-The figure also shows the same result for a much lower host halo mass $\Mhalo/30 \approx 10^{9.5}\Msun$.
-This is the reduction in halo mass necessary to match the dynamical constraints at $r\la 4\kpc$ by \citet{vanDokkum18a} and \citet{Emsellem19}.
+The right panel shows the effect of a DM core based on the coreNFW model, which parametrizes the extent of the core using the projected stellar half-mass radius \citep{Read16a},